You may not give them much thought, but those sensors at the bottom of your garage door impact how your garage door opener works.

-Garage door sensors work by shooting a beam of infrared light across the entrance of your garage to the sensor on the other side.
-The sensors are normally about 4 inches above the ground.
+Garage door sensors work by shooting a beam of infrared light across your garage entrance to the sensor on the other side.
+The sensors usually are about 4 inches above the ground.

 This system allows them to detect obstructions like your car or a kid on a bike.
 As long as the beam isn’t interrupted, the door will open or close normally.

-The infrared beam from the garage door opener sensors isn’t able to be seen by human eyes.
+The infrared beam from the garage door opener sensors can’t be seen by human eyes.
 So don’t look for any red laser lines like you see in the movies – they won’t be there.

 Types of Garage Door Opener Sensors